santoshachari/Laravel-Basix-v5.3/readme.md

 #About
 ## Laravel 5.3 Basix

-The package contains Laravel 5.3 base version along with many of the commonly used extensions, which have been configured and tested:
+The package contains Laravel 5.3 base version along with many of the commonly used extensions, which have been configured and tested.
+Ideal for working on a new project or testing a plugin.

+## How to install?
+Simply git pull the package and run the command in the folder:
+`composer install`

+## List of packages
 * Laravel 5.3
 * doctrine/dbal
 * laracasts/generators